Bharathkasyap/Splunk_Dashboard/README.md

  </div>
  </br>

-- Now, lets say the user is unawre of exact field names what they are looking for, so in order to avoid this issue, we can use the drop down
-- Here, we provide the static options as the inbuilt options to choose from the drop down
+- To assist users unfamiliar with exact field names, a Dropdown Input can be implemented.
+This provides a predefined set of static options for selection.

 <div align="center">
 <img src =src/DropDown.png>